Kansas City is the Soccer Capital of America

 Crazed Fans and Championship Traditions

-KC’s resident soccer club is Sporting Kansas City, a two-time MLS Cup champion (2000, 2013) that plays home matches at Children’s Mercy Park.
+KC’s resident MLS club is Sporting Kansas City, a two-time MLS Cup champion (2000, 2013) that plays home matches at Children’s Mercy Park.
 Games are a sight to be seen thanks to the masses of chanting, singing and flag-waving fans, making the Sporting experience one of the hottest tickets in town.

 Sporting also touts four U.S. Open Cup championships, tied for most in league history.
 It’s this winning tradition that fuels locals’ passion for soccer and their hometown team.
 Their affiliated USL club, Sporting Kansas City II, also takes the pitch at Children’s Mercy Park, where they’re greeted with equal enthusiasm.